mariolo1985/scroll-callback/readme.md

 } from 'scroll-callback';

 (() => {
-    scrollCallback(scrollAction, 1000);
+    scrollCallback(callback(), 1000);
-    scrollCallbackWithElement(scrollAction, 1000, 'profile-container');
+    scrollCallbackWithElement(callback(), 1000, 'html-id');
-    scrollCallbackWithElements(scrollAction, 1500, 'menu-item');
+    scrollCallbackWithElements(callback(), 1500, 'html-class');
-    callbackAtElement(scrollAction, 1500, 'profile-container');
+    callbackAtElement(callback(), 1500, 'html-id');
-    callbackAtElements(scrollAction, 1500, 'menu-item');
+    callbackAtElements(callback(), 1500, 'html-class');
-    callbackAtElementSurface(scrollAction, 1500, 'profile-container');
+    callbackAtElementSurface(callback(), 1500, 'html-id');
 })();

 ```

 ## Functions

-### scrollCallback
+### 1. scrollCallback

 Fires a callback as the page is scrolling.

-Does not remove the scroll event listener.
+Does not remove the event listener.

-### scrollCallbackWithElement
+### 2. scrollCallbackWithElement

 Fires the callback as the page is scrolling and returns the element in the callback.

+Does not remove the event listener.

+> Returns the element in callback

+### 3. scrollCallbackWithElements

+Pass in a class.

+Fires the callback as the page is scrolling and returns the elements in the callback.

 Does not remove the scroll event listener.

+> Returns a elements in callback

+### 4. callbackAtElement

+Fires the callback when the element reaches the top of the page.

+Removes the event listener.

 > Returns the element in callback

-### scrollCallbackWithElements

-Handles multiple elements by passing in a class.
-Fires the callback as the page is scrolling and returns the nodelist in the callback.
-Does not remove the scroll event listener

-> Returns a static nodelist in callback

-### callbackAtElement
+### 5. callbackAtElements

+Pass in class.

 Fires the callback when the element reaches the top of the page.
-Does remove the scroll event listener

-> Returns the element in callback

-### callbackAtElements

-Handles multiple elements by passing in a class.
-Fires the callback when the top of an element reaches the top of the page.
-Does remove the scroll event listener when all elements have been "called back"
+Remove the event listener when all elements have been "called back"

-> Returns the nodelists in callback
+> Returns the elements in callback

 ### callbackAtElementSurface

-Fires the callback when the top of the element reaches the bottom of the page.
-Does remove the scroll event listener
+Fires the callback when the element reaches the bottom of the page.

+Remove the scroll event listener

 > Returns the element in callback

 ### getElementByClass

-Gets a node list of elements via class name.
-Calls `querySelectorAll()`
+Gets the elements via class name.
+Calls `querySelectorAll()`.

 > Returns a static nodeList